wesgarland/niim/README.md

  - ~/.niim/config
  - ~/.niim/your-program-name.config
  - filename passed with --config=

+##### Enabling Autostart
+If your work flow does not involve setting breakpoints the moment `niim` launches, you might like to enable autostart; this feature skips the first `niim> ` prompt and starts running the attached process right away.

+To enable autostart globally, set `niim.autostart=true` in ~/.niim/config.
+To enable it only when debugging a program named XYZ, set `niim.autostart=true` in ~/.niim/XYZ.config.

 #### Other Debuggers
 The fork root, node-inspect, is maintained by the NodeJS team.
 This is the